hphelion/documentation/commercial/GA1/ceph/commercial-ceph-hp-helion-openstack-ceph-configuration.md

 </tr>
 	<tr>
 <td>Controller node</td>
-<td>DPKG -l output after ceph package install</td>
+<td>DPKG -l output after Ceph package install</td>
-<td>https://helion.hpwsportal.com Click on the workloads category on the left side and then you click on the storage subcategory to find all the Ceph related files.
-File Name:<tdt>
+<td>`https://helion.hpwsportal.com` Click on the workloads category on the left side and then you click on the storage subcategory to find all the Ceph related files.
+File Name: [[?<tdt>
 </tr>
 <tr>
 <td>Compute node</td>
 <td>DPKG -l output after Ceph package install</td>
 <td>https://helion.hpwsportal.com Click on the workloads category on the left side and then you click on the storage subcategory to find all the Ceph related files.
-File Name:<tdt>
+File Name: [[?<tdt>
 </tr>
   </table>

-####Verify Ceph version
+####Verify the Ceph Version

 * Execute the following command to verify the Ceph version on the overcloud nova compute node: